AnnaFHub/dpp_documentation/wastebin/wastebin.md

 ![FirstSketch](assets/ersteSkizze.png)

-**TODO** Ergänzungen?
-Here you could summarize your project proposal.
-How did you plan to build your prototype?
-Did you arrive at your idea immediately or did you iterate over it?
-Describe your process.

 ## Implementation

-A description of the implementation process can be found in the subchapters [Implementation Bin](https://annafhub.github.io/dpp_documentation/wastebin/implementation_bin.html) and [Implementation Waste Recognition](https://annafhub.github.io/dpp_documentation/wastebin/implementation_recognition.html)
+A description of the implementation process can be found in the subchapters [Implementation Bin](https://annafhub.github.io/dpp_documentation/wastebin/implementation_bin.html) and [Implementation Waste Recognition](https://annafhub.github.io/dpp_documentation/wastebin/implementation_recognition.html).
+First focuses on the implementation of the bin itself, while the second describes the process of creating the recognition part of the project.

 ## Materials and tools